section-engineering-education/engineering-education/articles/correcting-data-shift/index.md

 The relationship between input and output variables may be unknown or hidden.
 For example, consumer purchasing habits over a period of time may be swayed by the strength of the economy.
 Yet, economic strength is not clearly specified in the data.
 Another example is in the context of weather data.
 Seasons may not be clearly defined in temperature data, but ultimately influence the temperature data.

-From the above examples, we note that this change in data has the ability to take any form.
+From the above examples, we note that this change in data can take any form.
 It makes it much easier to consider cases where there is some form of temporal consistency to the shift.
-This would mean that data obtained during a given time period would show the change in the relationship between input and output variables over time.
+This would mean that data obtained during a given period would show the change in the relationship between input and output variables over time.
 Concept drift is more likely to manifest in various domains dependent on time, such as time series forecasting.

 ### Correcting Dataset Shift